abdoolly/hydra-promoted/readme.md

 - adding a new function for sending an encrypted response back from an encrypted request
 - hydra does not accept string as body but this is handled inside the hydraMakeRequest function by including that string inside an object with a `message` as key and the string as the value.
 - fixed a bug where encryped and decrypted body were not parsed and they stayed on their string forms

+### 3.2.1

+exposed the Rsa encrypt private and decrypt using public functions